Varghab/Redux-Tutorial/Redux/documentation.md

 4. The store notifies subscribers (usually UI components) about the state changes.
 5. UI components re-render based on the updated state.

+## What does middleware mean in redux?

+In Redux, middleware is a way to extend the store's capabilities by intercepting actions that are dispatched and transforming them before they reach the reducers.
+It sits between the action creators and the reducers, allowing you to apply additional logic to the actions and perform various tasks, such as handling asynchronous operations, logging, and more.

-* When we are dispatching any action it should be dispatched instantly, meaning that if we dispatch any data in the payload and the data is coming after awaiting any api call then the program will give us error.
+When we are dispatching any action it should be dispatched instantly, meaning that if we dispatch any data in the payload and the data is coming after awaiting any api call then the program will give us error.
 Why so?
 As said the action should be dispatched instantly and return a plain object.
 Refer to the code, the code will give error as in the payload we are getting the data.price after awaiting the api call.

 ```
 async function initUser(val){